Sony Xperia Z2 Review – The Good Just Got Better

 - The Mean World Syndrome Theory Explained Perfectly With Examples

 A chamfered aluminum strip runs around the side and joins the two sides of the Z2.
-A lot is going on the right side, which houses the Micro SD card slot hidden underneath a water-tight flap, just below which you can find Sony’s trademark power button followed by the volume rocker and the dedicated two-stage shutter key toward the bottom.
-The left side, in comparison, is rather bare and has two pogo pins for charging at the center and the Micro SIM slot, and a USB port that sits under a flap.
+A lot is going on the right side, which houses the Micro SD card slot hidden underneath a water-tight flap.
+You can find Sony’s trademark power button below, followed by the volume rocker and the dedicated two-stage shutter key toward the bottom.
+The left side, in comparison, is rather bare and has two pogo pins for charging at the center, the Micro SIM slot, and a USB port that sits under a flap.
 The top has the 3.5 mm audio jack to the left and the secondary mic for noise cancellation to the right.
 The bottom has the speaker at the center, while the eyelet for the phone lanyard is to the left.
-The back shines bright with the company logo at the center and the Xperia moniker toward the bottom.
+The back shines bright, with the company logo at the center and the Xperia moniker toward the bottom.
 At the top-right is Sony’s G-lens camera that sits above the LED flash.
-Like the Z1, the Xperia Z2 comes with an IP55 and IP58 rating (waterproof and dust-resistant).
+Like the Z1, the Xperia Z2 has an IP55 and IP58 rating (waterproof and dust-resistant).

 The phone is available in three color variants―black, white, and violet.